golanlevin/60-120/2025/lectures/interactive_narrative/bitsy_hacks/image_to_bitsy/readme.md

 ![haunted_castle2_dithered_set.png](haunted_castle2/haunted_castle2_dithered_set.png)

-*We will convert images to Bitsy rooms using Photoshop, [Dithermark](https://app.dithermark.com/), and the (old) [Image-to-bitsy tool](https://tinybird.info/image-to-bitsy/old/).
+*We will convert images to Bitsy rooms using Photoshop, [Dithermark](https://app.dithermark.com/), and the (v.5) [Image-to-Bitsy tool](https://tinybird.info/image-to-bitsy/old/).
 Instructions work as of 3/2025.*

 ### Overview:

+*(If you're in a hurry, you can skip steps 1 and 2, since the Image-to-Bitsy tool can also scale/crop and dither; it just offers limited options for doing so.)*

 1. Using Photoshop (or another image editor), **crop** your source image to square and **resize** it to 128x128 pixels.
 2. Using [Dithermark](https://app.dithermark.com/) (or another halftoning tool), **dither** your 128x128 color image into a black-and-white version.
-3. Using the [Image-to-bitsy tool](https://tinybird.info/image-to-bitsy/old/), **convert** your dithered 128x128 image into a Bitsy room and tiles, and **paste** these into your game data.
+3. Using the [Image-to-Bitsy tool](https://tinybird.info/image-to-bitsy/old/), **convert** your dithered 128x128 image into a Bitsy room and tiles, and **paste** these into your game data.

 ### Warnings:

 * Very attentive care is required in adding the resulting tiles to your game data.
 Small errors can cause corruption of your game data, and/or Bitsy game engine crashes.
-Be sure to have a backup of your game data.
+Follow instructions carefully, and be sure to have a backup of your game data.
 * Adding images with complex dithering can add a lot of tiles.
 This may significantly slow down Bitsy room transitions.
-It can also make hand-editing your rooms more unwieldy, since there may now be hundreds more tiles to scroll through in the user interface.
+It can also make subsequent hand-editing of your rooms more unwieldy, since there may now be hundreds more tiles to scroll through in the user interface.

 ---